 Supplementary Table 2.
-Complete collection parameters and diagnostic results for Kato Katz and qPCR for the three field sites.
+Complete collection parameters and diagnostic results for the Kato Katz and qPCR for the three field sites.

 Supplementary Table 3.
-Range of CT scores for qPCR striated based on egg burdens determined by Kato Katz counts.
+Range of CT scores for qPCR striated based on egg burdens determined by the Kato Katz counts.